indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 for others to read.

 Imagine yourself as a developer who is tasked to maintain a relatively large codebase.
-You need to hunt down a bug and while doing that, you come across a line of code that looks interesting, to say the least.
+You need to hunt down a bug and while doing that, you come across a line of code that looks interesting to say the least.
 You start to wonder why the original author implemented it like that.
 Maybe there was a very specific and rational reason.
-Or maybe, just maybe, this is the source of that dreaded bug that you've been trying to catch for hours.
+Or maybe—just maybe—this is the source of that dreaded bug that you've been trying to catch for hours.

 As a curious code detective, you whip out your handy Swiss Army knife—Git—like MacGyver and proceed to unravel the mystery.
 Using `git blame` you try to understand who was the author of the line of code in question and what was the original intent.
-After some time spent on [reading up on how `git blame` works](https://git-scm.com/docs/git-blame "Git blame documentation") you read the commit message of the revision the line of code was part of.
+After some time spent on [reading how `git blame` works](https://git-scm.com/docs/git-blame "Git blame documentation") you read the commit message of the revision the line of code was part of.

 If this were a *choose your own adventure* book, you would be presented with the following options: